Photos from Carnaval in La Paz and from a visit to Villa Victoria, Cochabamba, to inaugerate a bathroom project.

 Ahh...the campo.
 It's the middle of the rainy season now, so everything is extremely colorful now.
 People have planted their crops and are beginning to harvest them.
 The flowers and fruits were gorgeous.
 The adobe buildings are typical in this area where we work.

 This is Miguel Angelito (see video below) and his Grandmother.
 He was just as precious in person, giving demonstrations on how to use the bathroom, wash his hands, and tell his parents and grandparents what to do.
-This is Dona Rosita; one of the women from Villa Victoria; she is taking a rest after cooking all morning for the party.

 There are so many delicous fruits in people's backyards right now.
 Carnaval season coincides with summer, so one of the traditions is eating all of the differnet fruits.
 From house to house, we sampled the differnet products of people's small orchards: pomegranites, grapes, figs, and cactusfruit.